Revisiting Acceptability Judgements: Conclusion

 \section{Conclusion}

-We presented CoLAC, the first large-scale non-English acceptability dataset that has been verified by native speakers.
-Our experiments show that CoLAC is a quite challenging task for large language models, with InstructGPT performing only at chance level and ChatGPT performing 10 points below supervised models and 17 points below human.
-Through cross-lingual transfer experiments, we demonstrated for the first time that concepts of linguistic acceptability can be transferred across typologically different languages, and may be acquired during pre-training, even for small models.

-In the future, we intend to extend the existing two linguistic acceptability datasets into a multilingual benchmark containing a more diverser set of languages.
-With the introduction of CoLAC, we hope to facilitate studies of fine-grained linguistic aspects in the context of large language models, and help uncover the weakness of existing models.
+We presented CoLAC, the first large-scale non-Indo-European acceptability dataset that comes with two sets of labels.
+Experiments show that CoLAC is a quite challenging dataset, with ChatGPT performing well below supervised models or human, but benefiting from in-context examples.
+Through cross-lingual transfer experiments, we demonstrated for the first time that concepts of linguistic acceptability can be transferred across typologically different languages, and may be acquired during pre-training.
+In the future, we intend to extend the existing linguistic acceptability datasets into a multilingual benchmark containing more languages.